Wedding Day Timeline: Everything You Need to Know

 1:00 p.m.
 Wedding party and family photos start

 1:30 p.m.
-Guests begin to arrive / pre-ceremony music starts
+Guests begin to arrive/pre-ceremony music starts

 2:00 p.m.
-Ceremony start time
+Ceremony starts

 2:30 p.m.
 Ceremony ends

-Guests move to reception space / light bites and drinks are served
+Guests move to reception space/light bites and drinks are served

 3:30 p.m.
-Cake cutting / dessert is served
+Cake cutting/dessert is served

 3:45 p.m.
 First dance